robfatland/reorganiseduponthefloor/git/README.md

 deferred to a subsequent page.

-Some years ago -- never mind how long precisely -- one of our heroes to whom you have not yet been introduced was asked to write a book.
+Some years ago -- never mind how long precisely -- one of our possible heroes was asked to write a book.
 He was working as an assistant professor at a small college in Pasadena at the time; and he took a close look at the idea and upped the ante in reply: "Yes, but wait!
 My idea is a more ambitious and a better book... in 12 chapters."